ProteinsWebTeam/interpro7-api/webfront/views/README.md

 Once all the *blocks* of the main endpoint have been exhausted, is is time to process the filters:

  #### filter-endpoint-blocks

 The logic is very similar, but now the method to call in all the handlers is `filter()`.
 The `filter()` method should be defined as _static_ and should return the filtered queryset.
 This is then repeated for the rest of the *endpoint-blocks*

-After processing the filters the last call of the recursion occurs, and because there are not more blocks, we should finish the response, which implies the excution of any available modifiers, setting up the pagination in case of responses with many items, and finally serializing the built queryset.
+After processing the filters the last call of the recursion occurs, and because there are not more blocks, we should finish the response, which implies the execution of any available modifiers, setting up the pagination in case of responses with many items, and finally serializing the built queryset.